 Hazard Response Time Hazardous material such as oil, fuel, concrete or dangerous chemicals spilt on traffic lane.
-Isolated section of loose stones greater than 10 m2 on a sealed road surface in roads sealed/resurfaced in the week prior to defect identification.
-Water flowing across at least one of the general wheel paths at a depth of 50mm or greater.
-Road Pavement Deficiency greater than 150mm deep within one square metre Any object obstructing ability to travel on the road.
-Significant erosion of road pavement due to culvert failure Pit lids missing or where obvious signs of significant loss of structural integrity
+Isolated section of loose stones greater than 10 m2 on a sealed road surface in 100km/h speed zone and in the near vicinity of a bend. to being washed off driveways, intersecting unsealed roads or other reasons Flooding across 50% of the road surface Road Pavement Deficiency greater than 150mm deep within one square metre 1 day Any object obstructing ability to travel on the road or footpath Significant erosion of road pavement due to culvert failure Pit lids missing or where obvious signs of significant loss of structural integrity

-Footpath Service Standards
+11.2 Footpath Service Standards